Handling large GeoJSON files in Leafmap without browser lag

 When datasets exceed 50 MB or contain complex polygons, even simplified GeoJSON will strain client memory.
 Switch to Mapbox Vector Tiles (MVT) for dynamic, zoom-level-aware rendering.
 MVTs clip geometries to tile boundaries, drastically reducing paint overhead.

-Use tippecanoe or geojson2mvt to pre-bake tiles, then serve them via a lightweight HTTP server or cloud storage.
-In Leafmap, render them with:
+Then serve them via a lightweight HTTP server or cloud storage and render with:

 m.add_tile_layer(